 If an impending pandemic has taken the world by surprise, the days of predicting the future in the business sector have changed.
-Strikingly, more has changed in the last two years than in the two or three decades that came before.
-COVID-19 has entailed the need for fundamental changes in all fields, notably, all business branches, be it finance, business management, healthcare, marketing, human resources, or others.
+Strikingly, more has changed in the last two years than in the two or three decades before.
+COVID-19 has entailed the need for fundamental changes in all fields, notably all business branches, be it finance, business management, healthcare, marketing, human resources, or others.
 It has also been a turning point for business firms to work through restrictions imposed by governments.
 To mitigate the COVID-19 risks on businesses and employers, there is a call for agility, adaptability, and a thorough performance management system.
 Veering towards effective strategies to boost a dwindling industry, leaders are re-evaluating budgets, business timelines, and short-term projects, as well as office maintenance and health requirements.
 New policies leave the workforce maneuvering out of the office and separated from each other for the first time (Larson, 2020).
 For fear that employees contract the coronavirus at work, and to ensure business continuity amid a global crisis, several companies have had to set up a plan in place, resorting to remote work and virtual communication.
 Due to the rapidly changing circumstances, managers may not have adapted quickly to render remote employees’ engagement and productivity as effective.

 Some of the challenges of remote work may include: